 Getting a new tattoo can be an exciting and nerve-wracking experience.
-You have to take time to consider the design you want, the placement of the tattoo, and the artist who will do it for you.
+You have to take time to consider the design you want, the placement of the tattoo and the artist who will do it for you.

-But deciding on the design and artist for a tattoo is only the first part of the process.
+Nevertheless, deciding on the design and artist for a tattoo is only the first part of the process.
 The aftercare methods you use while your tattoo is healing will make all the difference.

-So while your tattoo is healing, is it okay to get it wet?
+So, while your tattoo is healing, is it okay to get it wet?
 Should you keep that area wrapped up every time you shower?
 Is it okay to go to the beach with a new tattoo?